barryclark/jekyll-now/_posts/2022-02-20-custom-ctf-challenges.md

 title: Benji's custom CTF challenges
 ---

 To better understand different kinds of attacks, I've created some custom CTF challenges that might be fun for you too.
-If you want to host a CTF event you can use my helm charts to spin up a CTFd plattform to host the challenges.
+If you want to host a CTF event you can use my helm charts to spin up a CTFd platform to host the challenges.

 <br>
 <p align="center">